GooborgStudios/font_to_svg/README.md

 get the Firefox addon that can auto-reload files when they change on disk.

-Another option is to use svg view/edit programs like Inkscape.
+Another option is to use svg view/edit programs like Inkscape or Adobe Illustrator.

 Example 3 was created by github user Ebraminio to generate multiple .svg files from a single GPL font of ancient Persian letters ( Xerxes.ttf, available by a web search )

+Example 4 was created by [Vinyl Darkscratch](http://www.queengoob.org) to generate an .svg file for every single glyph available in a given font.

 ### Detail on using in your own project